Perelandra0x309/secure-im/README.md

 </tr>
 <tr><td colspan="4">
 Threema is very easy to setup and use.
 Linking to an email or phone number is totally optional.
-To add contact you need to acquire their Threema ID via a separate channel, search your contacts list for a match (hmm, no thanks), or scan their fingerprint QR code in person.
+To add a contact you need to acquire their Threema ID via a separate channel, search your contacts list for a match (hmm, no thanks), or scan their fingerprint QR code in person.
 These three methods attach 3 levels of "verification" to your contacts:
 <ul>